 Duration of a trek also matters.
 Most Himalayan treks are a week long, which usually works best for most trekkers.
 Longer treks require more preparation, so I am not getting into them.

-Here is my list of first time treks that you can try
+Here is my definite list of first-time treks

 January: Sandakphu, Dayara Bugyal or Brahmatal

 March: Dayara Bugyal early March onwards.
 From mid March, Kuari Pass, Deoriatal Chandrashila or Har-Ki-Dun are superb.